 Whatever route Microsoft takes, the combination of local and remote AI models is something we will see soon, without yet knowing under what circumstances the local models will be used.

 We can think of a few scenarios in how Microsoft will use local artificial intelligence.
-The first is to get rid of the work from them her.
+The first is to offload work from its servers.

 The second would be to have it as a backup plan in the event of a network outage.
-Think of your AI computer getting dumber instead of stopping completely when cut off from it .
+Think of your AI computer as getting dumber instead of stopping completely when disconnected from the network.

 We should mention that currently there are no machines that meet the hardware requirements and we are not talking about the Copilot key on the keyboard.